 - Action: public and political, necessitates speech

 Her rhetoric is not what you can call logical.
-She does not give you the answer and reason.
-Though by providing you with all necessary information, you have a chance to construct your own solution.
+She does not give you the answers.
+Rather, by providing you with all the necessary information, you can have a chance to construct your own solution.

-We usually are confused what is public or what is private.
-Socializing is not an action in the public.
+We are usually confused about what is public or what is private.
+Socializing is not an action in public.
 To be truly being private, you may be in the public realm.
-By differentiating yourself with others in the public, you can be private.
-Society may give you what you need but being social or becoming social makes you just a part in a society.
-The private expands to the public, the social replaces the public.
-Now we have the private and the social, not the public.
+By differentiating yourself with others in public, you can be private.
+Society may give you what you need, but being social or becoming social makes you just a part inside a society.
+The private expands to the public, and the social replaces the public.
+And now we have the private and the social, not the public.

 The book is quite old now.
 But it still gives me the insight of what it means to live in a society.